G4Q95/AutoShortsWebApp/docs/video-context-scene-preview-player-refactor-guide.md

 - **Description**: Extracted the request animation frame (rAF) loop used for tracking media playback time.
 - **Created File**: `src/hooks/useAnimationFrameLoop.ts`
 - **Benefits**: Separates timing logic from component rendering, makes playback tracking more testable and reusable.
-- **Implementation Details**:
-  1. Created a new hook that accepts dependencies like `isPlaying`, media references, etc.
-  2. Moved the existing rAF effect into this hook
-  3. Added callbacks for time updates and pause events
-  4. Used the hook to replace the inline rAF loop in the main component
 - **Implementation Status**: Completed - The animation frame loop logic has been extracted from VideoContextScenePreviewPlayer.tsx into a dedicated hook with proper dependency management and state synchronization.

 #### 3. Media Container Component (MEDIUM PRIORITY)